PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 <img src="./images/media/image34.png" style="width:55%" />

-Move down to the last cell which create the **calendar** table for the gold zone which is used for time-based analysis.
+Move down to the last cell which creates the **calendar** table in the gold zone which is used for time-based analysis.
 If you examine the code, you can see it retrieves the first date and last date from the **Date** column of the **sales** table to determine where to start and to end the **calendar** table.
 There is also code to add several calculated columns